kennedy841/jquery-datepicker-ios-android-theme/README.md

 1. IOS8 style support (Breathing the fresh air once again)
 2. Multilanguage (Simplified Chinese added)
+3. Fix a bunch of bugs (See below)

 Please check demo_without_jqueryui.html for more details.